 This part of the case study interview is your opportunity to learn about the longevity of your relationship with the customer.
 You want to demonstrate how your brand’s value extends beyond the life of just one problem, and how it can continue to be relevant.

 With all the facts and insights of the story in hand, there’s only one thing left to do: Go and write a great case study.

 Remember to break up the copy with plenty of subheads, pull quotes, imagery and bulleted lists.
 Don’t be afraid to slightly clean up direct quotes as long as you don’t change the meaning of what was said.

-If you have follow-up questions or need clarification, you can most likely reach out via email.
+If you have follow-up questions or need clarification or insight, you can most likely reach out via email.
 Once your first draft is complete, share with the interview subject.
 Implement any changes, add in any design elements and begin using the asset as part of your content marketing strategy.